joshishamanth/Identity-Games/README.md

 ### Authors
 -> Shamanth Joshi - joshishamanth@gmail.com

--> Author's Original GitHub Link: https://github.com/joshishamanth/Identity-Games
+### Additional Links
+-> The original repository can be found here: https://github.com/joshishamanth/Identity-Games
--> Other links: Find some of my other beloved works at https://shamanthjoshi.super.site/
+-> Find some of my other beloved works here: https://shamanthjoshi.super.site/

 ----
 Made with love, care, and rage, with the help and support of friends and family.